FabianoGLentini/Snip/README.md

 ## What's next for Syllabyte
 We hope to be able to do more voice customization and better explanations on the concepts from the syllabus.

-Built With
+## Built With
-flask
-gcp
-gemini
-google
-python
-react
-ruby
-ruby-on-rails
-tts
-typescript
+flask, gcp, gemini, google, python, react, ruby, ruby-on-rails, tts, typescript, Lovable

-Try it out
+## Try it out